yiangmeng/aws-react-native-amplify-workshop/amplify/README.md

 Pro tip:
 Try "amplify add api" to create a backend API and then "amplify publish" to deploy everything
 ```
+Congratulations!
+You have successfully initialised Amplify for use in your environment.
+From here on, we will continue to use Amplify to help us quickly setup a simple authentication pool using Amazon Cognito.

-## Add Cognito user pool
+## Setup a Cognito user pool

 We need a way to authenticate the users of our app.
-We will use Amazon Cognito as our user directory.
+For this lab, we will use Amazon Cognito User Pool as our user directory.
 Setting it up is as simple as running the command below inside the react-native docker environment.
 ```
 amplify auth add
 ```